 Private landowners or Federal Agencies responsible for cleaning up radiological environments are faced with the challenge of clearly defining the nature and extent of radiological contamination, implementing remedial alternatives, then statistically verifying that cleanup objectives have been met.
 Sampling and Surveying Radiological Environments provides the how-tos for designing and implementing cost effective and defensible sampling programs in radiological environments, such as those found in the vicinity of uranium mine sites, nuclear weapons production facilities, nuclear reactors, radioactive waste storage and disposal facilities, and nuclear accidents.
-It includes a CD-ROM that walks you through the EPA's Data Quality Objectives(DQO) procedures and provides electronic templates you can complete and print.
+It includes downloadable resources that walk you through the EPA's Data Quality Objectives(DQO) procedures and provides electronic templates you can complete and print.

 Sampling and Surveying Radiological Environments addresses all of the major topics that will assist you in designing and implementing statistically defensible sampling programs in radiological environments, including:

 · Internet addresses where you can find regulations pertaining to each States

 Introduction.
 Environmental Laws and Regulations.
 Radiation and Radioactivity.
 Sampling and Surveying Radiological Environments.
 Sample Preparation, Documentation and Shipment.
 Data Verification/Validation.
 Radiological Data Management.
 Data Quality Assessment.
 Equipment Decontamination.
 Appendices.